 More information about this wide range on the official website and the online store.

-When it comes to any organic form of Cognac, there’s only 1% of the production dedicated to this sustainable way of life.
+When it comes to any organic form of Cognac, this way of production represents about only 1% of the overall Cognac domain.
 And since 1998, the Distillerie Du Peyrat, decided to take this commitment, from its vineyards located in Houlette, but whose name comes from Le Peyrat, a small village where it was founded, located 10 kilometers away from the city of Cognac.

 Such as Troyes (our article here), this locality is also established on the path of the Via Agrippa, an historical Roman route which used to link the city of Lyon and Saintes, situated on the Atlantic coast and whose some of its vestiges still remain visible those days, on the border of their vineyards, cradled by a small stream running along, before feeding the Charente river (photo credits: Peyrat).